Is Lloyd’s of London saying goodbye to the formal dress code?

 The dress code has been in place since its foundation in 1686, but times are changing.
 The rule regarding ties is not always strictly adhered to, since 2018 the organization has become more flexible about this.
 Yet Lloyds is still known for its strict dress code, and not everyone agrees.
 A group of brokers based in Lloyd’s of London have called for these rules to be relaxed.
 They find the current rules oppressive and out of date.

-Christopher Croft, CEO of the London & International Insurance Brokers Association(LIIBA),believes the corona crisis has changed the way we do business.
-“There must be an end to long queues for brokers at Lloyd’s for simple policy approvals, dress codes, and the need to be in the office full time,” said Croft.
+Christopher Croft, CEO of the London & International Insurance Brokers Association, believes the coronavirus crisis has fundamentally changed the way we do business.
+“There must be an end to long queues for brokers at Lloyd’s for simple policy approvals, dress codes, and the need to be in the office full time,” Croft said.

 Photo: Lloyd’s